Syncano/website/pages/blog/2015-10-27-create-ios-chat-app-part2/index.md

 You can find the code on [GitHub](https://github.com/lifcio/SyncanoChat/tree/v4_Part_02).

-In the third part, we will add user registration and authentication and a few UI tweaks, to visually distinguish between messages sent by different people.
+In [the third part](/blog/create-ios-chat-app-part3/), you can learn more about how to add user registration and authentication and a few UI tweaks, to visually distinguish between messages sent by different people.
 Stay tuned!

 As always, if you have any troubles implementing the app, don't hesitate to leave a comment or ask for help at [support@syncano.com](support@syncano.com) (or shoot me a tweet at [@lifcio](https://twitter.com/lifcio)).